 - 12/1/1 The Employer agrees that the benefits offered under the Standard Plan and all compensable alternative plans shall be comparable.
 The parties agree that the alternative plans approved by the Group Insurance Board at its meeting on September 5, 1985, are comparable in benefit levels and shall be considered as examples of comparability. - 12/1/2 Employer contributions for employees residing outside of Wisconsin who select the standard plan shall be based on their county of residence.
 Qualifying health insurance plans shall be determined in accordance with standards established by the Group Insurance Board. - 12/1/3 Effective with premiums due for coverage beginning January 1, 2004, a three-tier health insurance model was implemented.
-The employee monthly contributions toward health insurance premiums are based on the specific tier to which their qualifying health insurance plan has been assigned for employees appointed to work one thousand and forty four (1044) hours or more per year.
-Employee contributions beginning with the first regularly scheduled monthly health insurance premium payroll deduction following the effective date of this Agreement are as follows:
+The employee monthly contributions toward health insurance premiums are based on the specific tier to which their qualifying health insurance plan has been assigned for employees appointed to work one thousand and forty four-(10404) hours or more per year.
+Employee contributions are identical to the premiums paid by nonrepresented general employees as determined by the Division of Personnel Management. beginning with the first regularly scheduled monthly health insurance premium payroll deduction following the effective date of this Agreement are as follows: